 - Haglund’s deformity.
 Also known as “pump bump,” this outgrowth of bone at the back of the heel may result from wearing tight, hard-backed shoes.

 - Sever’s disease.
 This is the most frequent cause of heel pain in early adolescents, particularly those who are active.
 It is an overuse or stress injury to the growth plate in the heel.
 This heel growth plate becomes painful when it gets pulled on by the attached muscles, tendons, and ligaments.

 How is Heel Pain Treated?

-For heel pain that’s a little more stubborn, we offer other treatment options.
-Two of the most significant are orthotics and laser therapy.
+For heel pain that’s more stubborn or unresponsive to foundational treatments, we offer other options.
+Three of our most significant are orthotics, laser therapy, and HyProCure.

 Whether the condition itself is plantar fasciitis, tendinitis, or something else, most cases of heel pain emerge from a biomechanical issue with the shape or structure of your feet—in short, certain joints or tendons are forced to bear more weight and pressure than they should.
 Orthotic devices, which are inserted into your shoes to provide additional cushioning and support, are one of the most effective ways to mitigate that pain.